 Due Diligence Facts in Commercial Real Estate Sales Today

-Today we find that many contracts for the sale of a commercial property are subject to due diligence prior to settlement.
-In that case, the buyer of the property will have the facts of the property checked and reviewed to ensure that everything is in order.
+Today, we find that many contracts for the sale of commercial property are subject to due diligence before settlement.
+In that case, the buyer will have the facts of the property checked and reviewed to ensure that everything is in order.

-I like clients to be prepared when selling their property, and all hurdles or challenges to be minimised.
-Given that you have done all the hard work as an agent in getting the property through the marketing phase, to inspections and the negotiation, you really do not want things ‘falling over’ in due diligence.
+I like clients to be prepared when selling their property and minimise any hurdles or challenges.
+Given that you have done all the hard work as an agent in getting the property through the marketing phase, inspections, and negotiation, you really do not want things ‘falling over’ in due diligence.

-Now it should be said that you are not an ‘expert in everything’ when it comes to checking off the property facts, so if any doubt or challenges exist in the detail of a property, ask the client to bring in experts such as engineers, solicitors, and surveyors to help resolve the problems.
-Make sure you do all of this before you take the property to the market.
+Now, it should be said that you are not an ‘expert in everything’ when it comes to checking off the property facts.
+If any doubts or challenges exist in the details of a property that you are selling, ask the client to bring in experts such as engineers, solicitors, and surveyors to help resolve the problems.
+Ensure you do all this before you take the property to the market.

 - Lease documentation for all tenants and the terms and conditions of each occupancy.